-Total remittances have averaged between 5.4% and 6.9% of GDP for the last five years.
-Remittances decreased by 5.6%, from US\$3.2 billion in 2008 to US\$3.0 billion in 2009.
+Total remittances have averaged between 5.7% and 7.
+4% of GDP for the last five years.
+Between 2007 and 2008, remittances grew by 5.8%, from US\$3 billion in 2007 to US\$3.2 billion in 2008.
+In 2009, remittances totaled US\$3.0 billion, a 5.6% decrease from 2008.
 In 2010, the Republic received US\$2.9 billion in remittances, 1.4% less than in 2009, which was more than compensated by the increase in revenues generated by tourism and demonstrates a deceleration of the lowering of remittances.
 The reduction in remittances in 2009 and 2010 impacted most countries in the Republic's region and was a result of the contractions of the United States economy and the economies of European countries where most remittances originate.
-In particular, remittance behavior is consistent with the U.S. and Spanish labor markets, the two main countries of destination of Dominican migrants, whose unemployment rates for December 2012 were 7.8% and 25.0%, respectively.
+In particular, remittance behavior is consistent with the U.S. and Spanish labor markets, the two main countries of destination of Dominican migrants, whose unemployment rates for December 2011 were 9.0% and 21.7%, respectively.
 For 2011, remittance inflows grew by 6.7% compared to 2010 figures, reaching US\$3.2 billion.
-In 2012, remittances showed a decrease of 1.3% primarily as a result of the continued effects of the European crisis and its effects on Dominican residents in Europe.

-The following chart shows the evolution of workers' remittances for the period 2008-2012.
+The following chart shows the evolution of workers' remittances for the period 2007-2011.